Understand the core ideas behind NodeTool so you can build workflows confidently.

 What NodeTool Does

 NodeTool is a visual workflow builder for AI.
+Instead of writing code, you connect building blocks (called nodes) to create powerful AI pipelines.
 Think of it like:

-- Video editing timeline - arrange processing steps
+- A video editing timeline — arrange processing steps in sequence

-- Building blocks - connect pieces to make something work
+- LEGO blocks — snap pieces together to make something work

-- Private - Data stays local unless you use cloud services
+- Private — Data stays on your machine unless you choose to use cloud services

-- Unlimited - Local models have no subscription fees
+- Unlimited — Local models have no per-use fees or subscription costs

-- Transparent - See every step as it runs
+- Transparent — See every step execute and inspect intermediate results in real-time

 Building Blocks